Configure Feeds¶

 String |

 A primary key is a column in a data table that uniquely identifies each row in a data source or data table.
 The combination of data source and primary key allows Amperity to uniquely identify every row in every data table across the entirety of customer data input to Amperity.
-Tip What happens to primary keys in the Unified_Coalesced table?
+Tip What happens to primary keys in the Unified Coalesced table?

 |